ton-community/ton-docs/docs/contribute/guidelines.md

 ## How to structure your tutorial

 :::info Sample tutorial structure
-Feel free to check [sample tutorial structure](/contribute/sample-tutorial) to see it in your eyes.
+Feel free to check [sample tutorial structure](/contribute/sample-tutorial) to see it with your eyes.
 :::

 - The **Title** should be direct and clear, summarizing the tutorial's goal.
-Do not add the tutorial title as a heading inside the document, use the markdown document filename.
+Do not add the tutorial title as a heading inside the document; use instead the markdown document filename.
-  - *For example*: If your tutorial was titled "_Step by step guide for writing your first smart contract in FunC_", the filename should be:
+  - *For example*: If your tutorial was titled "_Step by step guide for writing your first smart contract in FunC_," the filename should be:
   `step-by-step-guide-for-writing-your-first-smart-contract-in-func.md`
 - Include an **Introduction** section explaining *why* this tutorial matters and what the context of the tutorial is.
 Don't assume that it is obvious.
 - Include a **Prerequisites** section explaining any *prior knowledge* required or any existing tutorials that need to be completed first, any tokens that are needed, etc.
-- Include a **Requirements** section explaining any *technology that needs to be installed* **prior** to starting the tutorial and that the tutorial will not cover such as TON Wallet Extension, Node.js, etc. Do not list packages that will be installed during the tutorial.
+- Include a **Requirements** section explaining any *technologies that must be installed* **prior** to starting the tutorial and that the tutorial will not cover, such as TON Wallet Extension, Node.js, etc. Do not list packages that will be installed during the tutorial.
 - Use **subheadings** (H2: ##) to break down your explanations within the body of the tutorial.
 Keep the Table of Contents in mind when using subheadings, and try to keep them on point.
     - If the content below a subheading is short (for example, only a single paragraph and a code block), consider using bold text instead of a subheading.
-- Include a **Conclusion** section that summarizes what was learned, reinforces key points and also congratulates the learner for completing the tutorial.
+- Include a **Conclusion** section that summarizes what was learned, reinforces key points, and also congratulates the learner for completing the tutorial.
-- (***Optional***) Include a **What's Next** section pointing to good follow-up tutorials or other resources (projects, articles, etc.)
+- (***Optional***) Include a **What's Next** section pointing to good follow-up tutorials or other resources (projects, articles, etc.).
 - (***Optional***) Include an **About The** **Author** section at the end.
-Your bio should include your GitHub profile (which will have your name, website, etc) and a link to your Telegram profile (so users can contact/tag you for help and questions).
+Your bio should include your GitHub profile (which will have your name, website, etc.) and a link to your Telegram profile (so that users can contact/tag you for help and questions).
-- A **References** section **must** be present if you have taken any help in writing this tutorial from other documents, GitHub repos and other tutorials.
+- A **References** section **must** be present if you have taken any help in writing this tutorial from other documents, GitHub repos, or other tutorials.
 Credit sources by adding their name and a link to the document when possible (if it is not a digital document, include an ISBN or other means of reference).

 ## Style Guide

 - **Writing Tone -** Tutorials are written by community contributors for their peers.
-  - As such, we recommend creating a tone of inclusion and interaction throughout the tutorial.
-Use words such as “we”, “us”, “our”
+  - Given this, we recommend creating a tone of inclusion and interaction throughout the tutorial.
+Use words such as “we”, “us”, “our”.
-    - _For example_ “We have successfully deployed our contract”.
+    - _For example_: "We have successfully deployed our contract."
   - When providing direct instructions feel free to use “you”, “your”, etc.
-    - _For example_ *“*Your file should look like this:*”*.
+    - _For example_: *“*Your file should look like this:*”.
 - **Use Markdown properly** throughout your tutorial.
 Refer to [GitHub's markdown guide](https://guides.github.com/features/mastering-markdown/) as well as the [sample tutorial structure](/contribute/sample-tutorial).
-- **Do not use pre-formatted text for emphasis**, *for example* :
+- **Do not use pre-formatted text for emphasis**, *for example*:
     - ❌ "TON counter `smart contract` named `counter.fc`" is incorrect.
     - ✅ "TON counter **smart contract** named `counter.fc`" is correct.
-- **Do not use any markdown formatting in a section heading**, *for example* :
+- **Do not use any markdown formatting in a section heading**, *for example*:
     - ❌ # **Introduction** is incorrect.
     - ✅ # Introduction is correct.
 - **Explain your code!** Don't just ask learners to blindly copy and paste.
     - Function names, variables and constants **must** be consistent across the entire document.
-    - Use a comment at the beginning of a code block to show the path and filename where that code exists. *For example* :
+    - Use a comment at the beginning of a code block to show the path and filename where the code exists. *For example*:

         ```jsx
         // test-application/src/filename.jsx